Speech & Swallowing Support for Head and Neck Cancer Survivors

 What are the treatments for swallowing problems?

-• Doing swallowing exercises before surgery and chemo-radiation can lessen loss of swallowing muscles and improve swallowing function.
+• Doing swallowing exercises before surgery and chemo-radiation can lessen the loss of swallowing muscles and improve swallowing function.

 • Electrical stimulation can be used for some patients to maximize the effect of the exercises.
 This is not an option for everyone, so talk with your providers.